kevinrenskers/mixedcase.nl/content/articles/2015-06-14-research-front-end-part-3.md

 The big question is if I would switch Sling to use Webpack.
 The config is done, it works, so why not?
 On the other hand it would be great to have a build system that the entire team would understand.
 With that in mind I immediately dived into my fourth experiment: replacing Webpack with Browserify.

+The code for this version can be found in my [angularjs-webpack branch](https://github.com/kevinrenskers/js-skeleton/tree/angularjs-webpack).

 ### Browserify
 Because of the complexity of the Webpack config I really wanted to replace it with Browserify and see what that would be like.
+You view find the result in the [angularjs-browserify branch](https://github.com/kevinrenskers/js-skeleton/tree/angularjs-browserify).
 I can only describe this process as yak shaving or falling down the rabbit hole.

 1. I started with using NPM scripts simply executing Browserify: take an input file, write it somewhere else.
 2. Rebuilds were very slow though, so then I looked into Watchify.
 This works a lot better, so now I had 2 run scripts, one for building a bundle for production and one that kept watching for changes.